syn2cat/CryptoMessageInABottle/ActivityInstructions.md

 KSROU

 To decode set all wheels to A

 AA AA AA AA AA

 then put the keyword on the 1st wheels
 DA OA GA DA OA

-put the coded message on 2nd wheels on the code line DK OS GR DO OU
+put the coded message on 2nd wheels on the code line

+DK OS GR DO OU

 Then turn the 1st & 2nd wheels of each pair synchronised so that the 1st wheels are all set to A. Now you can read the message on the 2nd wheels

 AH AE AL AL AO

 => HELLO

+Ask kids to encrypt a message for the following group and put it in a bottle / jar dedicated for that age group.
+Remind them – no hate speech, no bullying
 /* Shall we audit those messages before the following group?
 Shall we ask BEE Secure for no-bullying posters and materials? */

 Offer encrypted messages to decrypt.